Read Smith’s plans for the spring 2021 semester.

 Health, Dental, Vision and Identity Theft Coverage

 You may continue your current coverage while on furlough.
-You will be billed monthly for your portion of the premium(s) for full furlough.
-Your contributions will continue to be deducted from your paycheck for partial furlough or if using accrued time during a full furlough.
+Health insurance premiums will be paid in full by the college.
+However, you are still responsible for any applicable co-pays, deductibles, and co-insurance.
+Dental insurance will continue as is and your contributions will continue to be deducted from your paycheck for partial furlough or if using accrued time during a full furlough.
 The college will continue to pay its portion of the premium(s), if applicable.
+When you return from furlough, any unpaid premiums will be taken out of your first paycheck.

 Being placed on furlough would allow you to make changes to health, dental and vision insurances (for example, if you are eligible under a spouse’s plan).
 Changes for being placed on furlough can be made in Workday.